-As a WISE intern, you will learn, explore, write, research and enjoy a whole new world.
+As a WISE intern, you will learn, explore, write, research, and enjoy a whole new world.
 You will not be serving in an office as a typical intern.
 No running errands or stuffing envelopes for you.
-What will you do?
 Among many other things, you will:

 - Participate in weekly group meetings with individuals from

-from the business/ association community here in Washington, who will
+from the business and association community in Washington.
+These professionals will

-brief you on their respective roles in the public policy process.
+inform you of their respective roles in the public policymaking process.

 - Have group meetings with your fellow interns to discuss what you've learned and to review

 Every year is different, but to get an idea of what WISE entails,

 take a peek at the schedules for the

 and 2000 WISE programs.